jcalvillo/scrollytelling-wine/README.md

   Let's discuss this weekend when we get together:
   - Ideas for this // should we do it as-proposed or are there other things everyone is interested in?
-  - Are we scraping new data down from the website? #python
-  - Should we also pull in production or export data? ... so that our geographical data are not `amount of wine reviews` but `amount of wine produced`
   - Shall we devide the work (one team working on scrollytelling+map, tree-map, scatterplot)?
   - Basic timeline for project
   - What days work for people in general to meet?